osp/osp.live.hachures-tourneurs/listentoSVG/README.md

 # Listen to SVG
-A script to listen to an SVG basde on its curves
+A script to listen to an SVG basde on its curves.

+Processing sketch is a modification of this: http://forum.processing.org/one/topic/make-a-dot-follow-a-svg-path.html

 ## Requirements
 - Processing 2.2.1 (other versions untested)